-Tip: A text file is considered a plaintext file and Notepad is only capable of creating and editing plaintext files and saves any text file with a .txt file extension.
-This means no special formatting or different types of fonts can be used.
+A text file is considered a plaintext file and Notepad is only capable of creating and editing plaintext files.
+Notepad saves any text file with a .txt file extension, which means no special formatting or fonts can be used.

-The Windows Notepad program can be found by following either of the below steps.
+The Windows Notepad program can be opened using either of the methods below.

-- Open All Programs, Accessories and then click Notepad.
+- Open All Programs, Accessories, then click the Notepad shortcut.

-After the file has been created and saved it can also be edited using Notepad or another word processing software program.
+After the file is created and saved, it can also be edited using Notepad or another word processing software program.

-This will open your default text editor with a blank text file on your Desktop.
+Creating a text file this way opens your default text editor with a blank text file on your desktop.
 You can change the name of the file to anything you want.
 You can edit the file in the Notepad program or any other word processing software program, like Microsoft Word.

 start notepad myfile.txt

-In the above example, you are using the start command to open notepad with the file "myfile.txt", assuming this file does not exist it would be created and saved in your current directory.
+In this example, you are using the start command to open Notepad with the file "myfile.txt".
+Assuming this file does not exist, it would be created and saved in your current directory.
 If the file did exist, you would be editing that file.

-After entering the above command, the editor will be opened and allow you to create a text file.
-When done, press Ctrl+X to exit the file, when prompted to save the file if you wish to keep the file press "Y" for yes.
+After entering the command above, the editor opens and lets you create a text file.
+When done, press Ctrl+X to exit the file.
+When prompted to save the file, if you want to keep the file, press "Y" for yes.

-Tip: the .txt file extension is not required in Linux, it is an extension most commonly found and used with Windows.
-If you do not need the file to opened in Windows, you can have no file extension or rename it to whatever you want.
+The .txt file extension is not required in Linux.
+It is a file extension most commonly found and used with Windows.
+If you do not need the file to open in Windows, you can have no file extension or rename it to whatever you want.